 This 1937 cover of Dublin Opinion, a satirical magazine, shows the ancient and powerful women of Ireland haunting De Valera’s dreams.
 While women had fought for Irish freedom and while the 1916 Declaration of Independence promised equality for all citizens, the Constitution assigned women to a ‘special role in the home’

 For Ciara it was all too reminiscent of the challenges that had faced her ‘girls’ in the 30s and 40s.
 Was it really still going on, 80 years later?
-Read her piece on the WTF website to understand her reaction and her decision to use her website as her own personal contribution to Waking the Feminists.
+She wrote a piece on the WTF website – sorry, this is no longer available, but it helped me to understand her reaction and her decision to use her website as her own personal contribution to Waking the Feminists.

 Lilian, about the time she studied at the Abbey School of Acting

 Back to Lilian.
 When I read Ciara’s blog piece, I contacted her to say that we had some letters from my mother’s Abbey School of Acting days that might be of interest to her.
 Not only that, I was able to put her in touch with Ria Mooney’s niece, a friend of mine who lives in Vancouver.
 Ciara and Robert and I met over coffee in Dalkey last week and yes, the letters in the old chocolate box turned out to be grist to the mill for Ciara.

 She has written a couple of posts already about them, and there are more in the works.
 She writes in an expressive and entertaining style, so why don’t we let her take up the tale from here?
 I’ve put a link so you can leave Roaringwater Journal at the end of this post and head on over to Chasing Aideen.

 Ciara has her first read of a long letter from Ria Mooney to Lilian